 - Christopher Moore's A Dirty Job has a sort of delayed version: the first line of the chapter "A Fucked-Up Day" is the narrator saying "It was a fucked-up day."
 The first line of the following chapter is a character saying (of the day described in the previous chapter) "That was a fucked-up day."

-- Used a couple of times in The Scrambled States of America, narrated by Uncle Sam:
+- Used a couple of times, narrated by Uncle Sam:

 Kansas: I'M NOT FEELING HAPPY AT ALL!